 How we can help you

-The Office of Communication & Public Affairs provides a wide range of communications services for faculty, staff and students.
-We can help you promote ongoing projects, exciting discoveries, notable accomplishments or community-specific needs.
-From advances in basic sciences to research-recruitment efforts to human-interest stories about the exceptional people within the School of Medicine, the content we produce and the stories we pitch to media span the field of biomedicine.
+The Office of Communications provides a wide range of communications services for faculty, physicians, staff and students.
+We can help you promote ongoing projects, exciting discoveries, notable accomplishments or patient stories.
+From advances in basic sciences to research-recruitment efforts to human-interest stories about the exceptional people within the Stanford Health Care and the School of Medicine, the content we produce and the stories we pitch to media span the field of biomedicine.

-To make the most of our services, please feel free to contact us (please use your stanford.edu email address).
-We welcome news regarding papers pending publication, recently launched research projects, newly awarded grants or upcoming events.
-Contacting our office as soon as you learn a journal has accepted a paper, rather than waiting for a publication date, is strongly recommended.
-A longer lead time ensures that our efforts are as effective as possible.
+To make the most of our services, please feel free to contact us.
+We welcome news regarding papers pending publication, recently launched research projects, clinical advances, patient stories, newly awarded grants or upcoming events.

 In presenting your story idea to us, please consider the following: